imarc/handbook/frontend.markdown

 ## HTML5 and CSS3 usage

 While iMarc uses the [HTML5](https://developer.mozilla.org/en-US/docs/HTML/HTML5) doctype, it’s important to understand your project’s technical specification.
-SOme advanced HTML5 technologies may not function correctly
+Some advanced HTML5 technologies may not function correctly

 If you choose to use HTML5 elements, use [Modernizr](http://modernizr.com/) to ensure backwards compatability with older browsers.

 Modernizr detects what the browser’s rendering engine supports, and allows you to customize the look of the website depending on what’s supported.

-HTML5shim/shiv has been incorporated into Modernizr, so you should not use both.
+HTML5shiv has been incorporated into Modernizr, so do not use duplicate shivs.

 ### CSS3

 Use CSS3 as a visual enhancement for supporting browsers.
-It should never detract from the experience of browsers that do not support a particular rule.
+It should never detract from the experience of browsers that do not support a particular property.

 [The CSS3 Rule Generator](http://css3generator.com)

-Include appropriate `-webkit` and `-moz` vendor prefixes to ensure maximum browser compatibility, Prefixed styles should be grouped together with the related styles.
+If needed, include appropriate `-webkit` and `-moz` vendor prefixes to ensure maximum browser compatibility.
+Prefixed properties should be grouped together before the W3C standard property.
+[Can I use…](http://caniuse.com) is a fine resource to research browser support.

     .callout {
         -webkit-border-top-left-radius: 10px;